Stochastic analysis of heterogeneous porous material with modified neural architecture search (NAS) based physics-informed neural networks using transfer learning: Introduction

 \section{Introduction}

 In recent years, groundwater pollution has become one of the most important environmental problems worldwide.
-In order to protect groundwater quality, it is necessary to predict groundwater flow and solute transport.
-With this needs of society and the further development of science and technology, the application of porous media has become more and more widespread, playing an increasingly prominent role, and the theory of porous media permeability has also been more profoundly studied.
-However, the heterogeneity and complexity of the porous media pose a major challenge to solving groundwater flow problems.
+In order to protect groundwater quality, it is necessary to study groundwater flow and solute transport.
+With this needs of society and the further development of science and technology, it is quite important to investigate the groundwater flow model, which includes the flow through the aquifer comprising saturated sediment and rock with rather heterogeneous hydrologic properties.
+In this study, the stochastic analysis in heterogeneous porous material is investigated with deep learning method, which in hope to give more insight into the mechanism of groundwater flow model.

 The hydraulic conductivity describes the physical properties with which measures the ability of the medium to transmit fluid through pore spaces, and depends on the structure of the medium (particle size, arrangement, void filling, etc.) and the physical properties of the water (viscosity of the liquid).
 It is common to use random fields with a given statistical structure to describe the porous media because of its intrinsic complexity \cite{kolyukhin2005stochastic}.
 Freeze \cite{freeze} has proved, that the hydraulic conductivity field can be well characterized by random log-normal distribution.
 This approach is often used for the flow analysis in saturated zone, e.g., in \cite{matheron}.
 Both Gaussian \cite{sabelfeld2d} and exponential \cite{gelharstochastic} correlations are always chosen for the log-normal probability distribution.
 Different correlation coefficients can lead to different accuracy of the model.
 Therefore, the two correlation coefficients are compared in this paper.